Paradox456/Echelon/Echelon/README.md

 - Came Home late from work
 - Work on Dashboard features
 - Next Steps: Work on more Dashboard features and try to finish as much as possible

+#### 2025-11-04
+- Created the Dashboard portion of the project
+- Make some tweaks to it
+- Next Steps: Create the Login portion of the project